michaelthatsit/mod/50-55mm ball/README.md

 Q: Why is the bottom part even here? \
 A: It is 1.2mm lower but has the sensor chip exposed.
 It is recommended to cover the hole with any tape.

-Q: top-for-non-standard-SP8-BTUs.stl \
+Q: top-for-non-standard-*-BTUs.stl \
 A: Pretty self-explanatory, isn't it?
-There's no sensor cover model for this version yet.
+You can also go to the issues to find a relevant thread.

 ## Demo